 and the community, as exemplified by the lives of Stone and Holt Weeks.

 In honor of Yamina Boudellal, for her forty-six years of untiring and devoted service to the students of the Institute for American Universities.
-Yamina's love of IAU will always inspire us!
+Each semester/term, IAU will provide travel grants to students with financial need.

 IAU’s Endowment is fundamental to the Institute ability to plan for the long-term and to manage the ups and downs of the economy.
 The fund provides for a permanent source of income to support the Institute's academic programs and provides for future growth while fulfilling IAU’s need for a predictable income stream.